Get to Know Us

 Westminster is a caring and compassionate church.
 We strive to balance ministry to our members with outreach in the community.
 To us, loving God with heart, soul, mind, and strength means the commitment of all our many gifts to the service and glory of God.

-While Westminster Presbyterian Church is a diverse congregation that is not united on any one issue, we seek to be united on what it means to be the church.
-As our Lord welcomes all to his table, we seek to welcome all to our worship, baptism, communion, marriage, fellowship, teaching and other expresssions of the faith found in our community.
+While Westminster Presbyterian Church is a diverse congregation that is not united on any one issue, we seek to be united on what it means to be the Church.
+As our Lord welcomes all to his table, we seek to welcome all in our worship, baptism, communion, marriage, fellowship, teaching and other expressions of the faith found in our community.
 We welcome all people who seek to join us on our journey to serve our Lord Jesus Christ.

 In 1990 the Presbyterian Church declared restoring creation as a central concern of the church and recognized that incorporating restoration into its life and mission of every level is essential.
 At WMPC, the Environmental Stewardship Committee works to meet these responsibilities.
 As an Earth Care Congregation, we focus our efforts in four categories.
 Examples include: